Hotmoka/hotmoka/tutorial/Takamaka.md

 (in Solidity) than sending money back to each of them, which requires costy inter-contract calls.
-With this technique, previous investors are now required to withdraw their balance explicitly, through a `widthdraw()` function.
+With this technique, previous investors are now required to withdraw their balance explicitly and voluntarily, through a call to some `widthdraw()` function.
 This leads to the *withdrawing pattern* used for writing Solidity contracts.

 We have not used the withdrawing pattern in `GradualPonzi.java`.
 In general,